 Identifying and researching milestones also spurs deep thinking, which is something we tend to forego in today’s fast-paced world.
 However, taking the time to reflect instead of just going with your gut feeling will pay off tremendously when you prepare for long-term threats.

 Gazing into the future to understand threats and opportunities can be more of an art than a science.
-However, with tools like signpost analysis and others, risk managers can transform the ERM function into a valuable tool for ensuring the company’s long-term success, not just avoid failure or satisfy regulators.
+However, with tools like signpost analysis, scenario planning and others, risk managers can transform the ERM function into a valuable tool for ensuring the company’s long-term success, not just avoid failure or satisfy regulators.

 Signpost analysis was one of several tools Benoit discusses in his session.
 I highly recommend checking out the entire presentation from RAW 2020!